 *Even if someone is currently upside down on their mortgage they could look into renting their current home so that they can take advantage of the low interest rates and get into the new home they want.

 I have written all this about why it isn’t just a good time to buy, but also to sell and haven’t even touched on what I intended to write about.
 Homes in and around D.C. are expensive, but the government wants to encourage people to buy, and with an increased number of buyers and low inventory that means demand will increase.
-Everyone knows what happens when demand increases.
+And to top that off, home warranty providers such as FAHW have been working towards ushering in buyers and trying to balance the supply and demand.

 A $350,000 to $400,000 home in D.C. is on average a three bedroom home.
 Out in Haymarket for that price a person can get a four bedroom home with larger acreage and more square footage.
 The story in Gainesville and Fauquier County as well as the rural areas of Maryland are much the same and all those areas are appear eligible for the USDA loan.
 This is an attractive loan that many home buyers might not even be aware of.